Our Team

 Fran is a self-professed apple connoisseur and has been embarking on a quest to try and promote as many apple varieties as she can possibly find! (check it out on @eudaimonia_garden)

-An Alumna of Schumacher College, Fran completed the 6 month Residency in Sustainable Horticulture and was delighted to be able to work with over 70 varieties of apple here.
+An Alumna of Schumacher College, Fran completed the 6 month Residency in Sustainable Horticulture and was delighted to be able to work with over 70 varieties of apple there.

-She deals with all of our admin at The Mother Tree, whilst also working at Schumacher College and Agroforestry Research Trust.
+She deals with all of our admin at The Mother Tree, whilst also working at Agroforestry Research Trust.

 Caitlin Hudson